JustLogic: A Comprehensive Benchmark for Evaluating Deductive Reasoning in Large Language Models: Dataset Construction

 \subsection{Step 2: Adding natural language}

-Once the argument structure is generated, it serves as the skeleton of the paragraph, and the next step is to convert the statements in logical form into natural language.
+Next, the symbolic statements are converted into natural language.
 Each statement consists of one or more logical forms, \textit{i.e.} variable, negation, conditional, and disjunction.
 In natural language, these forms can be expressed in a variety of ways.
-For example, a conditional can be expressed as both ''If $x$, then $y$." and ''Given that $x$, $y$ is true.", where variables $x$ and $y$ are simple propositions.
+For example, a conditional can be expressed as both ``If $x$, then $y$." and ``Given that $x$, $y$ is true.", where variables $x$ and $y$ are simple propositions.
 To emulate the diversity of natural language, we manually create a list of expressions for each logical form with the help of GPT-4 \citep{achiam2023gpt} and human feedback.
 Table \ref{table:basic_forms} shows the formal notation of each form, alongside a sample expression and the total number of unique expressions.

-The variable(s) within each expression is ultimately replaced by randomly selected generic, real-world sentences from GenericsKB-Best \citep{bhakthavatsalam2020genericskb}.
+The variable(s) within each expression are ultimately replaced by randomly selected generic, real-world sentences from GenericsKB-Best \citep{bhakthavatsalam2020genericskb}.
 The GenericsKB-Best dataset is chosen for its vast collection of simple propositions (1,020,868 sentences) without conditionals, disjunctions, etc. A complete example can be found in Step 2 of Figure \ref{fig:dataset_construct}.

 Notably, as shown in Figure 2, the statements are generally factually inaccurate despite being drawn from real-world data.
 This is intentional.
 Real-world propositions allow us to generate sentences with diverse grammatical structures that closely emulate human-written arguments.
 However, factually accurate arguments enable models to bypass deductive reasoning with their prior real-world knowledge, which is experimentally demonstrated in Section \ref{subsec:ci-test-results}.
 By using real-world yet factually inaccurate statements, we combine realism and prior knowledge independence.